 For direct access to our IATI Transparency statement, click here.

 The way the data is presented in the IATI Registry can be technical and hard to interrupt and understand.
 We want to show the same data in a more accessible way in two other online tools: our page on d-Portal, a free access site and the DFID Development Tracker.

 You can find the Theory of Change document to our ‘Reducing extreme poverty in Pakistan through the elimination of trachoma project’ here.

 How can I make a donation in the United Kingdom?

-The Fred Hollows Foundation is a registered charity in the UK.
+The Fred Hollows Foundation is a registered charity in England and Wales.

-We can accept cheque, direct debit donations, grants, institutional funding or large one off donations, please contact us for more information.
+We can accept cheque, grants, institutional funding or large one off donations, please contact us for more information.

 If you wish to make a donation by debit or credit card, we do not presently have the ability to process those payments on this website.
 However, you can donate to us online through a third party, such as the Charities Aid Foundation or Charities Trust.
 Alternatively, register with JustGiving, eBay for Charity, PayPal Giving Fund or Give as you Live to donate to us when you shop online.